Chain Link fences are pretty easy and cheap to repair. You can DIY or get a pro to do the job. Both are fairly cheap options.

 Stainless Steel Chain Link Fence Repair Cost

-The total average cost for repairing a stainless steel chain link fence is $28 per linear foot.
+The average cost for repairing a stainless steel chain link fence is $28 per linear foot.
 Both labor and materials will cost you $14 per linear foot each.
-Stainless steel is more expensive than galvanized steel because it is lasts longer.
+Stainless steel is more expensive than galvanized steel because it lasts longer.

 Vinyl Coated Chain Link Fence Repair Cost

 PVC material chain link fences are quickly becoming popular in residential areas.
-This is because they are far more visually appealing than both galvanized and stainless steel.
+This is because they are far more visually appealing than galvanized and stainless steel.

 Labor cost to repair a chain-link fence

 There are two ways to calculate the labor, by linear foot or by the hour plus materials.
-If charging is by the hour expect to pay between $40 and $60 per hour for a handyman and $50 to $75 per hour for a professional in the fencing industry.
+If charging is by the hour, expect to pay between $40 and $60 per hour for a handyman and $50 to $75 per hour for a professional in the fencing industry.
 That translates to about $7 to $10 per linear foot for a handyman or $9 to $15 per linear foot for professional fencing repair.
-A small hole can take just an hour or two to fix, but a large portion of the fence that is sagging, leaning, or rusted may take a day or more to fix.
+A small hole can take just an hour or two to fix, but a large portion of the fence that is sagging, leaning, or rusted may take a day or more.